 Let’s examine some of these properties as they relate to the cloud.

-On Demand: The on demand characteristic of a cloud means it can provide a service almost immediately at the request of a user or endpoint.
+On Demand: The on-demand characteristic of a cloud means it can provide service almost immediately at the request of a user or endpoint.
 You don’t put in a ticket with the help desk and hope for feedback within two business days.
-On demand means now, and this is exactly what most all good cloud providers offer.
+On-demand means now, and this is exactly what most good cloud providers offer.

 OnPrem vs XaaS Offerings

-The most common type of on prem computing stack may look something like the diagram here.
-This is currently very common in most data centers, and will likely continue to be so even as the cloud expands, since many businesses want to make use of a hybrid or private cloud solution.
-Rather than place 100% of their data assets into the cloud, some commodity based functions can be placed in the cloud, while highly guarded intellectual property may continue to be hosted by an on prem solution.
-We can see we have a Networking layer, a Storage layer, and a Server layer to make up the physical components of the infrastructure.
+The most common type of on-prem computing stack may look something like the diagram here.
+This is currently very common in most data centers, and will likely continue to be so even as the cloud expands since many businesses want to make use of a hybrid or private cloud solution.
+Rather than place 100% of their data assets into the cloud, some commodity-based functions can be placed in the cloud, while highly guarded intellectual property may continue to be hosted by an on-prem solution.
+We can see we have a Networking layer, a storage layer, and a Server layer to make up the physical components of the infrastructure.
 Moving higher up the stack, we have our Hypervisor, the real meat of this operation, a guest operating system, various middlewares, runtime environments, and an application layer.
 To be fair, there is even much much more than this happening in a modern data center, but this gets the idea across.
-If you work for a large corporation, this is likely the type of on prem suite of hardware and software that your IT department manages.
+If you work for a large corporation, this is likely the type of on-prem suite of hardware and software that your IT department manages.
 Need a resource from this infrastructure?
 Put in a ticket.
 Then be prepared to wait, perhaps a long time!
-With this type of model, you are dependent on a third party for service.
-There is no self service involved here.
+With this type of model, you are dependent on the third party for service.
+There is no self-service involved here.
 So while your IT folks are certainly making good use of virtualization, you are not getting the benefits of the cloud.

 Cloud Computing Service Offerings